aurelia-ui-toolkits/kendo-ui-sdk-installation/installation/installing kendo/advanced/core/webpack.md

   }
 ```

-Loading Kendo controls can be done as follows:
+Kendo controls can be loaded as follows:
 ```javascript
 import * as $ from 'jquery';
 import 'kendo-ui-core/js/kendo.button';